Skip to main content

 Hot Tools Pro Signature Salon Gold Curling Iron/Wand (1.25")

 My experience with the Hot Tools curling iron was just so-so.
-The iron has a dial that can be placed on 280°F, 330°F, 380°, 410°F, or anywhere in between those temperatures.
+The iron features a dial that can be set to 280°F, 330°F, 380°F, 410°F, or any temperature in between.
 I chose 380°F, which is the top of the range that the brand recommends for “normal” hair.

-The dial does not have any notches or produce any clicking noises to indicate moving from one temperature to the next.
+The dial lacks notches and does not produce clicking noises to indicate temperature changes.
 There was also no light or chime to indicate when the iron reached its temperature, though the instructions say to “allow the appliance 60 seconds of heating time.”

 My hair curls came out looking smooth and shiny, but it took going over the same spots a few times to see these results.
 I started curling smaller sections of hair at a time and saw an immediate improvement.
 You could call this user error, but, for comparison, curling irons with larger barrels can handle more hair at once.